matpalm/bnn/README.md

 * hyperparam selection; (specifically how small a model we can get away with)
 * parallelise input pipeline (with something better than a pyfunc hack??!?)
 * get dice loss working; should be useful to use?
+* have been randomly sampling images to label, but we ~10,000 over a day. would it make sense to feed in labelled image with the image before/after as a way of grounding changes in background? (have found myself flipping forward/back as a way of discriminating...)